What is DNA Paternity Tests

 When partners disagree about paternity or when one or both want to make sure that the person is, in fact, the true biological father, the legal issue of paternity sometimes ends up in court.

 A DNA paternity test is a scientific method for confirming whether a man is a child’s biological father by comparing their DNA sequences.
-These tests are highly accurate and over 99.9% certain.
+These tests are highly accurate.

-They analyze specific genetic markers and can be done using swabs, blood, or other tissues.
-They are used for legal, medical, and personal reasons to provide clear answers.
+The test analyzes specific genetic markers and can be done using swabs, blood, or other tissues.
+They are used for legal, medical, and personal reasons to provide clear and definitive answers.

 This article explains the process, uses, and benefits of DNA paternity testing, a crucial tool in establishing biological relationships.

-If legal issues arise because the mother or the suspected father refuses to determine paternity or if one of them insists on establishing paternity, should a court intervene, it will likely order a paternity test.
+If legal issues arise because the mother or the suspected father refuses to determine paternity or if one of them insists on establishing paternity, should a court intervene, the judge will likely order a paternity test.

 When Paternity Is Contested

-Court-ordered DNA testing is usually the result of the following:
+Court-ordered DNA testing is usually the result of the following circumstances:

 - The father seeks more visitation rights or custody

-- The mother seeks a child support order from the alleged father.
+- The mother seeks a child support order from the alleged father, and sometimes, indirectly, this might impact how the court will treat issues regarding spousal support.

-- The mother married someone, and the suspected father wants to biologically confirm paternity.
+- The mother married someone, and the suspected father wants to confirm paternity biologically.

 - One spouse seeks exclusive custody over a child.